 Are there any side effects to the treatment?

-Acute Side Effects: It is quite normal to experience slight bleeding and vaginal discharge after the treatment.
-The discharge may appear yellow/brown in colour, this is due to the packing used in theatre.
+Acute Side Effects: It is quite normal to experience slight bleeding, abdominal cramps and vaginal discharge after the treatment.

 Mild Side Effects: May include diarrhoea and a burning sensation when passing urine (cystitis).
-If you have already experienced these side effects from your radiotherapy; this treatment should not make them any worse.
+If you have already experienced these side effects from your external beam radiotherapy; this treatment should not make them any worse.
 Side effects can continue for up to 2 weeks after your treatment is complete.
-To minimise the side effects it is suggested that you drink plenty of fluids.
-If the side effects persist please do not hesitate to contact the Brachytherapy Team, your Gynaecological Nurse Specialist or your GP.
+To minimise the side effects, it is suggested that you drink plenty of fluids.
+If the side effects persist please do not hesitate to contact the Brachytherapy Team, your Gynaecological Nurse Specialist or your doctor.